Great Naktong Offensive

 The Great Naktong Offensive was a North Korean military offensive against United Nations Command (UN) forces early in the Korean War, taking place from September 1–15, 1950.
 It was the North Korean Korean People's Army (KPA)'s unsuccessful final bid to break the Pusan Perimeter established by the UN forces.

-For the first several months of the war, the KPA successfully defeated and pushed back the UN forces south at each encounter.
+For the first several months of the war, the KPA defeated and pushed back the UN forces south at each encounter.
 However, by August the UN troops (which were composed mostly of troops from the United States (US) and Republic of Korea Army (ROK) had been forced into the 140 mi Pusan Perimeter on the southeast tip of the Korean peninsula.
 For the first time, the UN troops formed a continuous line which the KPA could neither flank nor overwhelm with superior numbers.
 KPA offensives on the perimeter were stalled and by the end of August all momentum was lost.
 Seeing the danger in a prolonged conflict along the perimeter, the KPA sought a massive offensive for September to collapse the UN line.

 The KPA subsequently planned a simultaneous offensive for their entire army along five axes of the perimeter; and on September 1 intense fighting erupted around the cities of Masan, Kyongju, Taegu, Yongch'on and the Naktong Bulge.
 What followed was two weeks of extremely brutal fighting as the two sides vied to control the routes into Pusan.
 Initially successful in some areas, the KPA were unable to hold their gains against the numerically and technologically superior UN force.
 The KPA, again stalled at the failure of this offensive, was outflanked by the Inchon landings on 15 September and on 16 September the UN forces began their breakout from the Pusan Perimeter.